Anders429/word_filter/README.md

 - Ignoring specified separators (such as spaces or other characters) between letters of filtered words.

+A Word Filter is useful for screening user-generated text in chat applications, online games, and many other contexts.

 ## Usage
 An example of a functional Word Filter using this crate is as follows: